Honey soy salmon is a tasty, fast recipe that balances sweetness with sharp vinegar & soy sauce, it gets a zingy vibe from Szechuan pepper.

 - 2 Salmon Fillets

-- 2 Tbsp Light Soy Sauce
+- 2 tablespoon Light Soy Sauce

-- 2 Tbsp Shaoxing Rice Wine
+- 2 tablespoon Shaoxing Rice Wine

-- 1 Tbsp Dark Soy Sauce
+- 1 tablespoon Dark Soy Sauce

-- 1 Tbsp Chinkiang Vinegar
+- 1 tablespoon Chinkiang Vinegar

-- 2 Tbsp Honey
+- 2 tablespoon Honey

-- 1 Tsp Szechuan Pepper
+- 1 teaspoon Szechuan Pepper

-- 1 Tsp Sesame Seeds
+- 1 teaspoon Sesame Seeds

 Instructions

 - Add the soy sauces, rice wine, honey and vinegar to a small 15cm or 6" saucepan.
+Bring to a boil and cook for 60 seconds, stirring continuously.

-- Run a little cold water in the sink and place it in the bowl to cool the sauce as quickly as possible.
+- Pour into a shallow bowl.
+Run a little cold water in a sink and add the bowl to cool the sauce as quickly as possible.
+If you are not in a rush, you can let this happen naturally.

 - Place the salmon fillets flesh side down in the sauce.

 - Heat a dry 30cm or 12" frying pan or skillet over a high heat and toast the Szechuan pepper for 60 seconds.
+Then remove and crush in a pestle and mortar or spice grinder

-- Return the pan to the heat and toast the sesame seeds for 60 seconds and set aside.
+- Return the pan to the heat and toast the sesame seeds for 60 seconds, and set aside.

 - Return the pan to the heat and add the salmon fillets skin side down.
+Cook for 4-5 minutes.

 - Whilst the fish is cooking sprinkle the flesh side with the Szechuan pepper.

-- Just before you flip the fish pour in the rest of the marinade, it will bubble rapidly.
+- Just before you flip the fish, pour in the rest of the marinade; it will bubble rapidly.

 - Flip the fish and remove from the heat.
+Allow to sit for 60 seconds before serving.

 - I like to remove the skin and brush the flesh underneath with the marinade which should be sticky.